Frank Pavone Timeline

 Timeline: First Restrictions to Election 2016

-2010: The diocese of Amarillo sends Pavoen to sexual harassment training & safe environment training in response to the reports of it.
+2010: The diocese of Amarillo sends Pavone to sexual harassment training & safe environment training in response to the reports of it.

 September 2011: Pavone is restricted from any ministry outside Amarillo.
 Bishop Patrick Zurek claims that he has not been transparent with finances: a claim that he disputes.
 Pavone appeals his case to the Vatican.
 The tax returns of Priests for Life show dramatic increases in costs for fundraising and management between 2006 and 2008: they also show a financial shortfall.